Faithless elector: Faithless elector laws

 Colorado was the first state to void an elector's faithless vote, which occurred during the 2016 election.
 Minnesota also invoked this law for the first time in 2016 when an elector pledged to Hillary Clinton attempted to vote for Bernie Sanders instead.
 Until 2008, Minnesota's electors cast secret ballots.
 Although the final count would reveal the occurrence of faithless votes, it was impossible to determine which electors were faithless.
 After an unknown elector was faithless in 2004, Minnesota amended its law to require public balloting of the electors' votes and invalidate any vote cast for someone other than the candidate to whom the elector was pledged.

 Washington became the first state to fine faithless electors after the 2016 election, in the wake of that state having four faithless elector votes.
 In 2019, the state changed its law for future elections, to void faithless votes and replace the respective electors instead of fining them.

-In California a faithless elector may face a fine or imprisonment for up to 3 years for casting a faithless vote.